ivanperez1212/ivanperez1212/README.md

 ### Hi there 👋 my name is Ivan Perez

-I'm a Full Stack Developer in Angular,React and Node.js
+I'm a Full Stack Developer in Angular,React e Ionic  and Node.js as